rextechs/AzureIoTBootcamp/Day1-HOL1.md

 In this lab you learn how to:

 1. Create an IoT Hub
-2. Register an IoT Edge device to your IoT hub
+1. Create an IoT Edge device in your IoT hub
-3. Install and start the IoT Edge runtime on a Windows Server IoT 2019
+1. Install and start the IoT Edge runtime on a Windows Server IoT 2019
-4. Remotely deploy a module to a Windows Server IoT 2019 to send telemetry to IoT Hub
+1. Deploy a module to a Windows Server IoT 2019 from Marketplace

-> [!NOTE]
-> We are going to install a "Simulated Temperature Sensor"module from Azure IoT Edge Marketplace.
-This module generates simulated temperature and humidity data.

 ## Prerequisites